kkoranglekar/leetcode/README.md

 # Complexity Analysis

 Time complexity : O(n).
 The whole tree is traversed atmost once.
-Here, nn refers to the number of nodes in the given binary tree.
+Here, n refers to the number of nodes in the given binary tree.

 Space complexity : O(m).
 The size of queue or temp can grow upto atmost the maximum number of nodes at any level in the given binary tree.
 Here, m refers to the maximum mumber of nodes at any level in the input tree.